-- the evaluation, selection, retention, or request for suspension or dismissal of the school principal; this exception does not apply to discussions about principal evaluation or selection procedures, although it does apply to discussions about or interviews with the current principal or particular candidates for principal - the addition of terms to the principal's performance contract - the minutes of prior closed/executive sessions or meetings, whether for approval purposes or to conduct the required semi-annual review of closed meeting minutes - the qualifications of candidates for LSC vacancies
+- litigation, if a lawsuit against, affecting, or on behalf of LSC members has been filed and is pending, or when the LSC determines that such an action is probable - the evaluation, selection, retention, or request for suspension or dismissal of the school principal.
+This exception does not apply to discussions about principal evaluation or selection procedures, although it does apply to discussions about or interviews with the current principal or particular candidates for principal. - the addition of terms to the principal's performance contract - the minutes of prior closed/executive sessions or meetings, whether for approval purposes or to conduct the required semi-annual review of closed meeting minutes - the qualifications of candidates for LSC vacancies - school safety and security issues